sormiston/SquirrelTales/README.md

 #### PostMVP

-- JS logic will display a static image of either north or southern half of Central Park depending.
-  + CSS Grid will overlay the map and illuminate the relevant hectare mentioned in the story
+- CSS Grid will overlay the map and illuminate the relevant hectare mentioned in the story - COMPLETE
 - Advanced animations to "slow down" UX of the app, like a scroll-out of main story display.
-Icon Bar and Generate Button will sit on top of one another - on click, these divs will part to create the display space.
+Icon Bar and Generate Button will sit on top of one another - on click, these divs will part to create the display space. - SEMI COMPLETE
-- Staggered fade-in or typewriter effect of text rendering to story display space
+- Staggered fade-in or typewriter effect of text rendering to story display space - COMPLETE
-- Optional search term to select random entry from a pre-filtered pool
+- Click a hectare to search for stories from that sector - COMPLETE

 ## Project Schedule